nununo/pyVela2017/README.md

 > Important: multiple network connections are accepted simultaneously; no effort to authenticate or limit the amount of connections is made.

-**Web based network monitoring and control**

-* Point a web browser to http://\<raspberry-pi-IP\>:\<port\>/, where <port> is defined by `inputs.web.port` in the configuration (defaults to 8080).
-* Monitor the real-time "wind sensor" reading in the top left chart.
-* Observe the "agd" thresholds and click them to adjust.
-* Track log messages on the top right pane.
-* Use the buttons on the bottom to trigger video level changes.

-> Important: multiple browser connections are accepted simultaneously; no effort to authenticate or limit the amount of connections is made.

-**ALSA Audio based input**

-* Requires configuration of an ALSA audio input device.
-* Adjust `inputs.audio.*` settings.
-* Set `inputs.agd.source` to `"audio"`.
-* May need adjustments to `inputs.agd.buffer_size` and `inputs.agd.thresholds` in the configuration.
-* Produce different sound levels (including blowing into the microphone) and watch the candle react.
-* It is recommended to remove the "arduino" input from the `settings.json` file.

 Configuration